Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ##### Web

-Navigate to an uploaded file in Synapse and click on `Tools` on the upper right hand corner.
+Navigate to a file in Synapse and click on **Tools** in the upper right-hand corner.
 Select **Submit To Challenge** to pick the challenge for your submission.
 Follow the provided steps to complete your submission.

 <img id="toobig" src="/assets/images/submit_file_to_challenge.png">